-Las Vegas, major party hub of the United States is one destination everyone will love to experience.
-It is world within itself with casinos, clubs, resorts and every person has something to enjoy and will have the best fun ever.
-Since “What happens in Vegas stay in Vegas”, no further details about our visit but lets see what else one can do around Vegas after some heavy parties were hit.
-Get ready to witness red rocks, vast deserts, empty long roads and sand storms.
+Las Vegas, the major party hub of the United States is one destination everyone will love to experience.
+It is a world within itself with casinos, clubs, resorts and every person has something to enjoy and will have the best fun ever.
+Since “What happens in Vegas stay in Vegas”, no further details about our visit but let’s see what else one can do around Vegas after some heavy parties were hit.
+Get ready to witness red rocks, vast deserts, empty long roads, and sand storms.

 1. Hoover Dam

-Just outside Vegas, 30 miles from city is Hoover Dam aka Boulder Dam over mighty Colorado River known for its large volume and is the largest reservoir in United States when its full.
+Just outside Vegas, 30 miles from the city is Hoover Dam aka Boulder Dam over the mighty Colorado River known for its large volume and is the largest reservoir in the United States when it’s full.
 It is as tall as 60 story building and was the highest dam when completed in 1935.
-This mammoth structure in Black Canyon of Colorado river attracts millions of people yearly.
+This mammoth structure in the Black Canyon of Colorado river attracts millions of people yearly.

 Hoover Dam has so much concrete that can lay road from San Francisco to New York City.

-Move to the Arizona side of the dam for scenic views and there are several sightseeing spots along the small roads that leads to the top of the mountain next to the Dam.
+Move to the Arizona side of the dam for scenic views and there are several sightseeing spots along the small roads that lead to the top of the mountain next to the Dam.

-Then if you are proceeding to Grand Canyon which you probably will, you are in luck to drive on huge Bypass road but it is illegal to stop on the bridge.
-Just enjoy the beautiful view of Dam and Colorado river.
-Drive to Grand Canyon after you get down 95-South will be pretty as you will be traveling amid Joshua tree and beautiful mountains.
+Then if you are proceeding to Grand Canyon which you probably will, you are in luck to drive on a huge Bypass road but it is illegal to stop on the bridge.
+Just enjoy the beautiful view of Dam and the Colorado River.
+Drive to Grand Canyon after you get down 95-South will be pretty as you will be traveling amid trees and beautiful mountains.
 Watch for Scenic spots to admire the desert’s beauty.

 2. Grand Canyon Skywalk

 Welcome to the Grand Canyon, a natural wonder carved by the Colorado river with colorful rock layers aging billions of years and drawing millions of visitors every year.
-After 2 hour drive from Hoover Dam, the closest and popular spot in Grand Canyon is Grand Canyon Skywalk which is situated in Grand Canyon West Rim.
-Skywalk is a horseshoe shaped bridge with a glass walkway 4000 feet above Grand Canyon extending 70 feet out over the Canyon Rim offering unparalleled views.
+After a 2-hour drive from Hoover Dam, the closest and popular spot in Grand Canyon is Grand Canyon Skywalk which is in Grand Canyon West Rim.
+Skywalk is a horseshoe-shaped bridge with a glass walkway 4000 feet above Grand Canyon extending 70 feet out over the Canyon Rim offering unparalleled views.

-Skywalk is managed by local tribe and is outside the Grand Canyon National Park.
-Don’t be shocked with the prices.
+Skywalk is managed by a local tribe and is outside the Grand Canyon National Park.
+Don’t be shocked by the prices.
 Tourism is the primary income of the Hualapai Tribe.
 One cannot drive past the designated parking area and must take the tour bus to visit the Skywalk and other scenic spots.
 Tickets will be available in the Tour Center and all further directions will be provided there.
-There is one package which covers most of the attractions – Skywalk, Eagle Point, Guano Point and Hualapai Ranch.
+There is one package that covers most of the attractions – Skywalk, Eagle Point, Guano Point, and Hualapai Ranch.
 Get Tickets here.

-Here you go – Canyon’s west rim view point.
+Here you go – Canyon’s west rim viewpoint.
 At once, aah will be the first expression looking at the gigantic rims.
-Colors throughout the Canyon are amazingly picture-perfect.
-Views can never get boring and it will definitely take sometime to gather some guts to get to the edge of the rim and figure out how deep is the rim.
+The colors throughout the Canyon are amazingly picture-perfect.
+Views can never get boring and it will definitely take some time to gather some guts to get to the edge of the rim and figure out how deep is the rim.
 It took 12 sec for a small rock to hit the bottom rock and that’s how deep it is.
-Yes we heard echo.
+Yes, we heard an echo.
 And then Skywalk.
 It is definitely once in a lifetime experience to walk 4000 feet above the Canyon.
 Be ready to spend extra bucks to capture the moments as personal phones and cameras are not allowed on Skywalk.
 Eagle Point where the Canyon looks like Eagle with its widespread wings is just across the Canyon from the Skywalk.

 This is just probably 5% of the Grand Canyon.
-To experience more in style, one will have to hike thru Havasu Falls which will approx. take 5 days and atleast 6 months advance reservation is required for mules and accommodation.
-Also Grand Canyon South Rim is known for its spectacular views, best of Grand Canyon which is 140 miles south and will require few more days to hike.
-Of course, rim to rim hike is most popular in Grand Canyon which will need reservations atleast an year in advance.
+To experience more in style, one will have to hike thru Havasu Falls which will approx. take 5 days and at least 6 months advance reservation is required for mules and accommodation.
+Also, Grand Canyon South Rim is known for its spectacular views, the best of Grand Canyon which is 140 miles south and will require few more days to hike.
+Of course, rim to rim hike is most popular in Grand Canyon which will need reservations at least a year in advance.
 Colorado river rafting is yet another best option to explore Grand Canyon.

 Drive to Horseshoe Bend in the early morning thru the deserts of Arizona is very pleasant.
 Red rocks shining with Sun presents multiple spots to take pictures all along the way.